About this Book

 There are numerous books about sedimentary rocks and stratigraphy, but their contents are often locked down by vague or restrictive copyright and not easily used for teaching, coursepacks, etc. This creates a real problem for educators.
 We found the following resources particularly inspirational and tried our best to emulate them in this single open access resource:

-- The comprehensive and organized photographs in Dorrik Stow's 2005 book "Sedimentary Rocks in the Field - A Color Guide", Usable and comprehensive photograph collections by Mark Wilson (Wikimedia Commons) and James St. John (Flickr).
-We also have to give a nod to photographs at the intersection of art and science by Jessica Martin (@jmgeophoto) and Franco Ricci Lucchi's 1995 book "Sedimentographica: A photographic atlas of Sedimentary Structures"
+- The comprehensive and organized photographs in Dorrik Stow's 2005 book "Sedimentary Rocks in the Field - A Color Guide", usable and comprehensive photograph collections by Mark Wilson (Wikimedia Commons), James St. John (Flickr), and Marli Miller (Geology Time Pics).
+We also have to give a nod to photographs at the intersection of art and science by Jessica Martin (@jmgeophoto) and Franco Ricci Lucchi's 1995 book "Sedimentographica: A Photographic Atlas of Sedimentary Structures"

 - The elegant hand drafted diagrams in Robert Folk's 1968 coursepack for UT Austin "Petrology of Sedimentary Rocks" and Chelsea Feeney's illustrations in Hyndman and Thomas' 2020 (2nd ed.) book "Roadside Geology of Montana"

-- The straightforward explanations and diagrams on Lynn Fichter's webpages (much of which was published in Fichter and Pouche's 1993 book "Ancient Environments and the Interpretation of Geologic History" and Brian Rickett's Geological Digressions webpage.
+- The straightforward explanations and diagrams on Lynn Fichter's webpages (much of which was published in Fichter and Pouche's 1993 book "Ancient Environments and the Interpretation of Geologic History", Brian Rickett's Geological Digressions webpage, Alessandro Da Mommio's Alex Strekeisen webpage, and Samuele Papeschi's Geology is the Way website.

 - The paired photomicrographs and descriptions of sedimentary rocks, fossils, and minerals in Scholle and Ulmer-Scholle's 2003 book "A color guide to the petrography of carbonate rocks" and Adam's et al.'s 1984 book "Atlas of sedimentary rocks under the microscope"